tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Bad-Blood Bowl

+Quick Action

+1/Day

+Spend a recovery to coat your weapon or the weapon of an ally next to you with a deadly toxin.
+Roll your recovery dice but don’t heal.
+The next attack using that weapon that hits deals ongoing poison damage equal to the recovery roll, and half that much ongoing poison damage on a miss.

+**Quirk:** Licks blood off weapons after use.

+---

 #### Druid’s Cup

 _Recharge 11+:_ Spend a recovery to infuse the cup.
 The next willing creature to drink from the cup turns into a woodland creature as per the druid’s [scout form](../Classes/Druid.md#scout-form) power.
 This infusion ends during your next short rest if not used, but you don’t regain the recovery.